This spot has been added by

 Restaurants & accommodation nearby

 Stingray City is located on a reef, so there are no restaurants or accommodation on site.
-The excursions generally include drinks.
+Tours usually include soft drinks – inquire when you book.

 • Level required Beginner